 Facet Searches are search summaries - they provide a breakdown of result counts for each of the defined categories/facets.

-You define facets inside the define_index method, within your model.
-To specify that a field or attribute should be considered a facet, explicitly label it using the :facet symbol.
+You define facets inside your index definition.
+To specify that a field or attribute should be considered a facet, explicitly label it using the

 You cannot use custom SQL statements as string facet sources.
 Thinking Sphinx is unable to interpret the SQL within the context of the model, and strings can’t be stored as strings when they are attributes in Sphinx.

 Even if you define your facet as a field, Thinking Sphinx duplicates it into an attribute, because facets are essentially grouped searches, and grouping can only be done with attributes.

 Facets are available through the facets class method on all ActiveRecord models that have Sphinx indexes, and are returned as a subclass of Hash.

 The facets method accepts the same options as the

 You can also explicitly request just certain facets:

 To retrieve the ActiveRecord object results based on a selected facet(s), you can use the